uom-assistant/uom-assistant/README.md

 Download latest `frontend.zip` from [Releases](https://github.com/yrccondor/uom-assistant/releases), and decompress the files to the root directory of your site.
 Note that UoM Assistant must be deployed to the root directory of a site.

 To make router working properly, you need to update the config of your server.
-If you are using Nginx, you can add these lines to your config file:
+If you are using Nginx, you can add these lines to your site config:

 ```nginx
 location / {